ulinja/hyprpy/docs/source/index.rst

 Getting started
 ---------------

-To get started, install Hyprpy:
+To get started, install Hyprpy using pip:

 .. code-block:: bash

     pip install hyprpy

+On Arch Linux, you can instead install the `python-hyprpy <https://aur.archlinux.org/packages/python-hyprpy>`_ AUR package.

-and follow along with the :ref:`guide <guide>`, or dive straight into the extensive :ref:`API reference <api>` if you're feeling adventurous!
+Once installed, follow along with the :ref:`guide <guide>`, or dive straight into the extensive :ref:`API reference <api>` if you're feeling adventurous!

 .. toctree::